pblop/hass-smartbox/README.md

 ## Installation
 This integration uses the [smartbox] Python module, so make sure to install that into your Home Assistant python environment first.
+If you are using hass.io, the module should be automatically installed from github via the reference in the `manifest.json` file.

 Then, install the `custom_components/smartbox` directory in this repo to your Home Assistant `custom_components` directory.
 See the [Home Assistant docs] for